 - You will explore one of the most beautiful markets in Europe, and admire exquisite Renaissance buildings on Długa Street

-- You will pay a visit in the former center of merchant activity at the Arthur’s Court Museum
+- You will pay a visit to the former center of merchant activity at the Arthur’s Court Museum

-- You will also learn history about 15th-century Crane, used to install masts on ships.
+- You will also learn the history of 15th-century cranes, used to install masts on ships.

-- You will admire St. Mary Basilica is the largest brick built church in Europe and the largest church in Poland.
+- You will admire St. Mary Basilica the largest brick-built church in Europe and the largest church in Poland.

 - You will visit the Monument of Fallen Ship Workers and the „Roads to Freedom” exhibition

-- Then You will explore exhibit “Roads to Freedom”, dedicated to the local struggle for freedom and justice, and the birthplace of the first Independent Trade Union “Solidarity”, represented by Lech Wałesa.
-Wałęsa would later be awarded in 1983 the Nobel Peace Prize, and he was elected as a second president of Poland in 1990.
+- Then You will explore the exhibit „Roads to Freedom”, dedicated to the local struggle for freedom and justice, and the birthplace of the first Independent Trade Union „Solidarity”, represented by Lech Wałęsa.
+Wałęsa would later be awarded 1983 the Nobel Peace Prize, and he was elected as the second president of Poland in 1990.

-After that we will transfer to Westerplatte Peninsula, an area guarding an entrance to the Gdańsk harbour, and the place where the World War II began.
+After that, we will transfer to Westerplatte Peninsula, an area guarding an entrance to the Gdańsk harbor, and the place where World War II began.
 At that time, the Polish Military Transit Depot was fighting against Nazis 13 times its size.
-From there, we will continue to the Gdańsk Shipyard, the birthplace of Solidarity movement.
+From there, we will continue to the Gdańsk Shipyard, the birthplace of the Solidarity movement.

-It is also possible to extend full day Private tour from Warsaw to Gdańsk staying over for another day or two .
+It is also possible to extend the full-day Private tour from Warsaw to Gdańsk staying over for another day or two.

-Below You may find sample itinerary for next days :
+Below You may find a sample itinerary for the next few days:

-Another option for second day is Stutthof Concetration Camp Tour:
+Another option for the second day is Stutthof Concertation Camp Tour:

-Stutthof concentration camp was the first established by the Nazis regim in Poland in September 1939.
-Camp in Stutthof was the longest operating camp in Poland- from September 1939 till May 1945 .
+Stutthof concentration camp was first established by the Nazi regime in Poland in September 1939.
+Camp in Stutthof was the longest operating camp in Poland- from September 1939 till May 1945.

-- Two days tour 600 Euro – 1-7 Pax driving & walking tour excluding entrance fees :
+- Two days tour 700 Euro – 1-7 Pax driving & walking tour excluding entrance fees:

 - Entrance to St. Mary’s Basilica 8 PLN / per person